Intergovernmental Cooperation in the area of Minority-Language Education

 IX.
 How to apply

-Provincial and territorial governments that wish to apply under the Intergovernmental Cooperation sub-component for funding for minority-language learning should call the Official Languages Branch of the Department of Canadian Heritage at 819-994-2222.
+Provincial and territorial governments that wish to apply under the Intergovernmental Cooperation sub-component for funding for minority-language learning should contact the Official Languages Support Programs of Canadian Heritage at our national headquarters.

 - Date modified :